-Using an External Reference
+Using An External Reference

-When the AD7851 is powered up, the part is powered up from one of two conditions: first, when the power supplies are initially powered up and; secondly, when the parts are powered up from either a hardware or software power-down (see previous section).
+When the AD7851 are powered up, the parts are powered up from one of two conditions.
+First, when the power supplies are initially powered up and, secondly, when the parts are powered up from either a hardware or software power-down (see last section).

-When AV{DD} and DV{DD} are powered up, the AD7851 enters a mode whereby the \overline{CONVST} signal initiates a timeout followed by a self-calibration.
-The total time taken for this timeout and calibration is approximately 35 ms (see the Automatic Calibration on Power-On section).
-During power-up, the functionality of the \overline{SLEEP} pin is disabled, that is, the part will not power down until the end of the calibration if \overline{SLEEP} is tied logic low.
-The power-up calibration mode can be disabled if the user writes to the control register before a \overline{CONVST} signal is applied.
-If the timeout and self-calibration are disabled, then the user must take into account the time required by the AD7851 to power up before a self-calibration is carried out.
-This power-up time is the time taken for the AD7851 to power up when power is first applied (300 μs typ), or the time it takes the external reference to settle to the 14-bit level-whichever is longer.
+When AV{DD} and DV{DD} are powered up, the AD7851 enters a mode whereby the CONVST signal initiates a timeout followed by a self-calibration.
+The total time taken for this time-out and calibration is approximately 35 ms-see Calibration on Power-Up in the calibration section of this data sheet.
+During power-up the functionality of the SLEEP pin is disabled, i.e., the part will not power down until the end of the calibration if SLEEP is tied logic low.
+The power-up calibration mode can be disabled if the user writes to the control register before a CONVST signal is applied.
+If the time out and self-calibration are disabled, then the user must take into account the time required by the AD7851 to power up before a self-calibration is carried out.
+This power-up time is the time taken for the AD7851 to power up when power is first applied (300 μs typ) or the time it takes the external reference to settle to the 14-bit level-whichever is the longer.

-The AD7851 powers up from a full hardware or software power-down in 5 μs typ.
+The AD7851 powers up from a full hardware or software power-down in 5 us typ.
 This limits the throughput which the part is capable of to 120 kSPS for the K Grade and 126 kSPS for the A Grade when powering down between conversions.
 Figure 24 shows how power-down between conversions is implemented using the CONVST pin.
-The user first selects the power-down between conversions option by using the SLEEP pin and the power management bits, PMGT1 and PMGT0, in the control register (see previous section).
-In this mode, the AD7851 automatically enters a full power-down at the end of a conversion, that is, when BUSY goes low.
+The user first selects the power-down between conversions option by using the SLEEP pin and the power management bits, PMGT1 and PMGT0, in the control register.
+See last section.
+In this mode the AD7851 automatically enters a full power-down at the end of a conversion, i.e., when BUSY goes low.
 The falling edge of the next CONVST pulse causes the part to power up.
-Assuming the external reference is left powered up, the AD7851 should be ready for normal operation 5 μs after this falling edge.
-The rising edge of CONVST initiates a conversion so the $\overline{\text{CONVST}}$ pulse should be at least 5 μs wide.
+Assuming the external reference is left powered up, the AD7851 should be ready for normal operation 5 us after this falling edge.
+The rising edge of CONVST initiates a conversion so the CONVST pulse should be at least 5 μs wide.
 The part automatically powers down on completion of the conversion.
 Where the software convert start is used, the part may be powered up in software before a conversion is initiated.

 Figure 24.
-Using the CONVST Pin to Power Up for a Conversion
+Using the CONVST Pin to Power Up the AD7851 for a Conversion

-Using the Internal (On-Chip) Reference
+Using The Internal (On-Chip) Reference

-As in the case of an external reference, the AD7851 can power up from one of two conditions: power up after the supplies are connected or power up from a hardware/software power-down.
+As in the case of an external reference, the AD7851 can power up from one of two conditions, power-up after the supplies are connected or power-up from hardware/software power-down.

-When using the on-chip reference and powering up when $AV{\rm DD}$ and $DV{\rm DD}$ are first connected, it is recommended that the power-up calibration mode be disabled as explained previously.
-When using the on-chip reference, the power-up time is effectively the time it takes to charge up the external capacitor on the $REF{\rm IN}/REF{\rm OUT}$ pin.
-This time is given by the equation where $R \approx 150$ K and C = external capacitor.
+When using the on-chip reference and powering up when AV{DD} and DV{DD} are first connected, it is recommended that the power-up calibration mode be disabled as explained above.
+When using the on-chip reference, the power-up time is effectively the time it takes to charge up the external capacitor on the REF{IN}/REF{OUT} pin.
+This time is given by the equation: